 If you need emergency slate roof repairs in Pittsburgh, Allison Park, Cranberry Township, Wexford or any of the surrounding cities, Gotcha Covered Contracting can help!

 When it comes to Slate roof repair, our roofing crews are highly trained and knowledgeable, and can handle any of your requests.
 If your slate tile has extreme damage, and cannot be repaired, we can work with you to find a replacement option.

 In addition to slate repair services, we provide professional slate roof replacement services.

-Superior Slate Roofing Services
+Superior Slate Roofing Services in Pittsburgh

 There’s a lot to love about slate, but it may not be for everyone.
 If you’re interested in getting a new roof and want to find out more about slate and other roofing options, get in touch with Gotcha Covered Contracting at (724) 581-8147.
 Our slate roof repair and replacement experts are always happy to help you make the right roofing decision.